 And we did this in the middle of the summer.
 Brilliant.

 But it was what we wanted.
 The Colorado Front Range holds our hearts in many ways, but history and lineage are lost whenever a place is paved over with a massively exploding population.
 For family purposes, this didn't sit right with me.
 I wanted to plant our roots in soil that holds onto the not-so-distant past.

-I should know by now that my plans rarely work out the way I envision them, and this time wasn't any different.
-We ended up detouring and stayed in the North Georgia mountains for the remainder of my pregnancy, the birth, and until R was three months old.
-This was the exact place I had lived ten years earlier, but after a decade of living in and around Boulder I had become spoiled to the core and was now experiencing a hardcore culture shock.
-I couldn't just pick one out of a million prenatal yoga classes to go to, there was no trendy birth center with earth mother midwives and meditation circles, my OB's last name was Hatchett, and the nearest health food store was thirty miles away.
-I definitely had a few pity parties, but when all else fails I always turn to books.
+So the south it was, but after a decade of living in and around Boulder I had become spoiled to the core and culture shock ensued.
+I couldn't just pick one out of a million prenatal yoga classes to go to, there was no trendy birth center with earthy midwives and meditation circles, the only OB in the county had the last name of Hatchett, and the nearest health food store was thirty miles away.

 This one is amazing.
 It is solely about the first six weeks postpartum and the care a new mom needs.
 The pictures are gorgeous and the recipes are super yummy (I've made a bunch of them).